Nancy9ice/MCP-Unstructured-API-Hackathon/README.md

 I'm sitting and wondering what and where and how I have spent the money but I can't seem to understand what I spent it on.
 Looking at my account statement can be hectic as the numbers dance around my head but I still can't figure out what ate into the money.

 Who will help me summarize my account statement just so I can be tracking my spendings.
 I don't have the luxury of doing that myself and I can't pay someone to do that.
 I mean, I'm trying to cut cost here.

+**Is this a problem you can relate to?**

-So what could help me?
+If yes, what could help you and I?

 An AI Assistant?
 Hmmmmmm.
 Probably.

-But how can this AI assistant get this account statement in pdf formats and still interpret my account statement properly after I ask it certain questions.
+But how can this AI assistant get this account statement in pdf formats and still interpret our account statements properly after we ask it certain questions.

 That's the problem I intend to solve.